MicrosoftDocs/power-platform/power-platform/alm/platform-host-pipelines.md

 The Deployment Pipeline Configuration app can be accessed by anyone with the Deployment Pipeline Administrator role if using a custom host, and any tenant administrator for the app associated with the Platform host.

-## Frequently Asked Questions
+## Frequently asked questions

-### When I navigate to "Manage pipelines", why am I receiving a privilege error when I am a System Administrator or why is it loading the app indefinitely?
+### When I navigate to "Manage pipelines", why am I receiving a privilege error when I'm a system administrator or why is it loading the app indefinitely?

-Sometimes, when another user authentication cookie is present in your browser, the embedded model-driven app experience can throw an error related to privileges to access the app.
-In this case, try **clearing your web browser's cookies** or **switching to an InPrivate window** in your web browser to ensure that your authorization token is the only one being considered.
+Sometimes, when another user authentication cookie is present in your browser, the embedded model-driven app experience can display an error message related to privileges to access the app.
+In this case, clear your web browser's cookies or open the app in an InPrivate window in your web browser to ensure that your authorization token is the only one considered.

 ## Next steps